Mannheim process: Process

-The process is conducted in a Mannheim furnace, a large cast iron kiln.
+The process is named after Mannheim furnace, a large cast iron kiln in which it is conducted.
+The furnace was developed at Verein Chemischer Fabriken in Mannheim at the turn of the 20th century and superseded earlier furnace designs formerly used for the same purpose.

 Sodium chloride and sulfuric acid are first fed onto a stationary reaction plate where an initial reaction takes place.
 The stationary plate is up to 6 m in diameter.
 Rotating rabble arms constantly turn over the mixture and move the intermediate product to a lower plate.
 The kiln portion of the furnace is constructed with bricks that have high resistance to direct flame, temperature, and acid.
 The other parts of the furnace are heat and acid resistant.
 Hot flue gas passes up over the plates carrying out liberated hydrogen chloride gas.
 The intermediate product reacts with more sodium chloride in the lower, hotter section of the kiln producing sodium sulfate.
 This exits the furnace and passes through cooling drums before being milled, screened and sent to product storage facilities.

 The process involves intermediate formation of sodium bisulfate, an exothermic reaction that occurs at room temperature: